010JGL/mid_term/README.md

 -- users can send messages to the user that is listing the item

-questions
+## questions
-when admin logs in, can they post items for every users? can any users post items
+when admin logs in, can they post items for every users?

+-- either one admin. or many admins.

+ -- admins can post/delete & mark as sold  any listing -- only admins can create/list items

+I think we should go many admins, to have many sellers